HarshsinhJethva/Electric-Vehicle-Insights/README.md

-I have created 10 insights in this file one model using cluser.
+I have created 10 insights in this file.And one model using cluser.